prasannakoirala58/mfx/README.md

 - run: npm install -g concurrently
 - From the project root, run: npm run dev
 - Goto: localhost:3000 to see the app running.
-- Note: Not a good practice but, I have removed the .env file from .gitignore, just for simplicity's sake

 # Admin Account Credentials